Personal Internet Banking FAQs | HSBC

 HSBC takes every precaution to keep your online experience safe.
 In a continued effort to safeguard online banking transactions, HSBC requires full 128-bit encryption for Personal Internet Banking use.
 Encryption is a process that transforms sensitive information into a string of unrecognizable characters before they are sent over the Internet and helps keep your information private between the bank's computer system and your Internet browser.

-In addition to encryption, your unique Username, Password and Security Key will authenticate your access each time you use the service.
+In addition to encryption, your unique Username, Memorable Answer, and Password will authenticate your access each time you use the service.
 And, all Personal Internet Banking customers are covered by HSBC's $0 Liability, Online Guarantee to help keep your online experience safe.
 Learn more through HSBC's Security & Fraud Center.

 Simply click Sign Up from the Personal Internet Banking page and follow the easy registration instructions: